SiFTW/MitchellLabWebsite/content/event/ICSB2022/index.md

 ---
-title: "The Mitchell lab will presenting multiple projects at ICSB 2022 in Berlin"
+title: "The Mitchell lab will present multiple projects at ICSB 2022 in Berlin"
 draft: false
 profile: false